Discover more in Yorkshire

 Looking for some refreshments during your visit to Ormesby Hall?
 The café serves a wide range of drinks and snacks to eat in or take away.
 Afterwards, stop by the second-hand bookshop to pick up your next page turner.

-Choose from a range of tasty snacks and drinks at Beningbrough's two eateries, and find out where to refuel with your dogs.
-Stop off at the stables shop to find a range of gifts inspired by the places we care for.
+Choose from a range of tasty snacks and drinks at Beningbrough's restaurant and two other eateries, open on selected days.
+Find out where to refuel with your dog, indoor and out.
+Stop off at the stables shop to find a range of gifts inspired by the places we care for and large outdoor area with plants in the growing season.

 Some places have additional takeaway venues, vans and kiosks, open on their busiest days.
 For planning your day out, these places have no indoor seating options.
 They still serve up delicious treats either to take out, or take in the view on the outdoor seating.

 Looking for some refreshment during your visit to Brimham Rocks?
-You can find a selection of food and drinks at the refreshment kiosk open open everyday 10am - 3.30pm.
+You can find a selection of food and drinks at the refreshment kiosk open open everyday 10am - 4.30pm.
 Every bite of a sausage roll or crunch of an ice-cream cone helps to protect this special place.

-Several cafes can be enjoyed without visiting a house or garden.
+Several cafés can be enjoyed without visiting a house or garden.
 There might be parking charges depending on the location but other tickets are not needed to make the most of the food and drink on offer.

 You can access the visitor centre, including the large cafe anytime during opening hours, without needing to step further or pay for entry to Abbey and water garden.